 Taking steps to increase cycling - and at the same time improve safety - will benefit our streets, our health, our communities and the environment, as well as improving safety for all road users.

 By tackling the fears which prevent people from cycling more:

 - Improve driver behaviour

-- Make the road environment more welcoming for cyclists through traffic volume and speed reduction and good cycling infrastructure
+- Make the road environment more welcoming for cyclists by reducing traffic volumes and speeds, and providing good cycling infrastructure

 - Fund schemes that promote cycling positively and improve confidence